debrouwere/envv/README.md

 ...

-data{-prefix}-environment       # development is a special value, everything else is up to you data{-prefix}-runtime           # does the replacement if env is anything other than development data{-prefix}-cdn               # similar to runtime, but you don't have to specify a full URL,
+data{-prefix}-environment       # development is a special value, everything else is up to you data{-prefix}-environment-block # specify this when you want to consume the tag the environment is attached to data{-prefix}-runtime           # does the replacement if env is anything other than development data{-prefix}-cdn               # similar to runtime, but you don't have to specify a full URL,
                                 # but instead you can do e.g. data-cdn="jquery@1.7.2"